MFahad777/Typy-js/README.md

 ## Validation.isArray(validation_options)

-A function that returns a validation middleware for checking if a field is an integer.
+A function that returns a validation middleware for checking if a field is an array.

 `validation_options (Optional)`
 - `customFunction (Optional)`: A custom validation function to be executed instead of the default validation.